 If you are seeking spiritual truth, what you believe does not matter.
 Your beliefs change nothing.
 To seek the truth, you need to cultivate a beginner attitude.
 Then apply processes to develop your awareness.

 Spiritual exploration is all about the application of processes.
 It has nothing to do with belief.
-You follow processes for expanding awareness.
-Some of these open doors to higher states of consciousness.
+You use methods for expanding awareness—some of these open doors to higher states of consciousness.
 Processes do not need faith or belief.
-They work if you follow the process correctly.
+They work if you follow the procedure correctly.
 So, a better question to ask is, why do I believe that?
-So, to believe or not to believe doesn’t matter.

-From the beginning, men used God to justify the unjustifiable. ― Salman Rushdie, The Satanic Verses
+“From the beginning, men used God to justify the unjustifiable.” ― Salman Rushdie, The Satanic Verses

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia